Shielding of rotor noise by plates and wings: Introduction

 The effect of airframe configurations on the propagation of noise from propulsion systems is a question which has been studied over a number of years.
 In particular, studies have been conducted of the possibility of positioning propulsion systems in such a way that the airframe acts to ``shield'' the noise source and reduce noise levels reaching the ground.
 One example is the ``Silent Aircraft'' Initiative, in which a study was conducted of the scattering of noise from sources placed above the blended wing body configuration~\cite{agarwal-dowling07}.
 Another study~\cite{eret-kennedy-amoroso-castellini-bennett16} examined the effect of propeller positioning on an otherwise conventional airframe, making use of the tailplane for acoustic shielding.
 As electric propulsion improves, and novel configurations using airframe shielding for noise reduction become more feasible, there is a greater need for reliable methods which can be used in design and to provide insight into the propagation of sound around airframes.

+The literature on the use of aircraft configurations to shield noise from propulsion systems is not as extensive as that on the reduction of noise at source, and has tended to concentrate on reducing environmental noise from jet and turbofan systems.
+Czech and Thomas~\cite{czech-thomas13} note that there have been very few studies on the installation effect on open rotors of airframe elements other than pylons.
+They report experimental studies of noise from an open rotor system on a conventional and on a hybrid wing body airframe, as part of an extensive study on installation and shielding effects~\cite{bahr-thomas-lopes-burley-van-zante14,guo-czech-thomas13, guo-thomas16}.
+The airframe configuration used in these tests had a swept trailing edge and so was not comparable to the model problem considered in this paper, but it did demonstrate shielding effects of up to~12\deci\bel\ for certain axial displacements of the rotor~\cite{czech-thomas13}.

+The prediction of shielding effects on propulsion noise appears to have been carried out mainly using numerical approaches such as the use of computational fluid dynamics (CFD) data in a permeable surface integration method~\cite{duerrwaechter-kessler-kraemer19} or a Boundary Element Method (BEM) calculation using a suitable model for the rotor source~\cite{lummer-richter-proeber-delfs13}.
+A comparison of shielding patterns from BEM predictions and experimental data has also shown good agreement in the case of a monopole point source~\cite{lummer-moessner-delfs18} and gives confidence that the BEM is a suitable method for assessment of shielding when sufficient information about the aircraft configuration is available.

-In this paper, we consider a rotating source located near the trailing edge of a semi-infinite plate in a uniform flow, a model problem for shielding of noise from over-wing rotors.
-In a study of shielding of noise from a counter-rotation open rotor~\cite{stephens-envia11}, two theories for shielding attenuation were compared to experimental data, barrier theory and half-plane diffraction.
-It was found that neither gave accurate results, over-predicting the attenuation by~5\deci\bel\ when a point source was used to approximate the rotor.
+There does not appear to be a reliable method in the literature for approximate prediction of shielding effects.
+In a study of shielding of noise from a counter-rotation open rotor~\cite{stephens-envia11}, two theories for shielding attenuation, barrier theory and half-plane diffraction, were compared to experimental data, approximating the rotor by a point source.
+It was found that neither gave accurate results, over-predicting the attenuation by~5\deci\bel\ when the point source approximation was used.
+The error may have been increased by the source having a higher frequency than was used in developing the curve fits used in the barrier theory approximations~\cite{li-wong05}.

+The theory for shielding by a wing is based on the problem of diffraction by a semi-infinite plane, first addressed more than a century ago~\cite{macdonald15}.
+A comprehensive review of the theory of noise shielding~\cite{jones77} discusses in some depth the analysis of noise from point sources near shielding bodies and the different approximations which apply throughout the field.
+In particular, the applicability and breakdown of the geometric acoustics approximation is considered, as well as the existence of ``shadow'' zones around a shielding body, regions in which the source is not ``visible'', being blocked by the body.
+In this paper, the theory to be applied will be the standard analysis of scattering by a semi-infinite plate, extended to include the effects of a mean flow~\cite{roger-moreau-kucukcoskun16}.